-Sometime back, a reporter asked me some Trans 101 questions.
-I decided to publish that Q&A as a trans advocate’s nuanced perspective on Trans 101 questions.
+Sometime back, a reporter asked me some Trans 101 questions, so I decided to publish that Q&A as a trans advocate’s nuanced perspective on Trans 101 questions.

 What does “transgender” mean?